shaneriley/mtgjson_decks_to_cockatrice/README.md

 differentiate between the preconstructed and your custom decks.
 The current number of preconstructed decks is 840, which would make it difficult to browse your own deck creations if copied directly to the directory.

+If you simply want to download all of the COD decks, [go here](https://github.com/shaneriley/mtgjson_decks_to_cockatrice/latest/download/Preconstructed.zip).